 We do not recommend using maiolica in a microwave oven and strongly urge against using it in a conventional oven.
 The heat goes straight to the maiolica instead of the food.

-The pieces are dishwasher safe, though it is prudent to wash some of the pieces by hand as some dishwasher brands have water temperatures that are too high, which may cause crazing of the glaze.
+The dinnerware and serveware is food safe.
+It is also dishwasher safe, though it is prudent to wash some of the pieces by hand as some dishwasher brands, such as industrial-strength dishwashers, have water temperatures that are too high, which may cause crazing of the glaze.
 Crazing will not affect the use of the piece, but it does have a minor effect on its appearance as it results in fine lines forming on the surface of the glaze.

 Another way to keeping your piece from crazing, or even breaking, is to avoid extreme changes in temperature.
 Sometimes our cabinets become very chilly, especially in winter.
 Pouring hot water into a very cold piece of maiolica, or placing hot food on one that is very cold, could cause cracking along the glaze.
 In the case of a very cold piece of pottery, it is best to place a metal spoon in the mug or teapot before adding the hot liquid so that the metal may attract and absorb the heat.
 In the case of platters and bowls that may have become cold, it would be prudent to run warm water it before placing the food.
 This is not something that needs to be done often, but it is best to be sure.

 If the item is decor that you wish to keep outside, please bring it inside during freezing temperatures as well as any thawing period.

 We are happy to answer any questions!